-- Educational research is embedded into learning and teaching practices and best practices are shared within and between institutions. - Learners, educational professionals, institutional leaders and others involved in learning and teaching are included in a structured dialogue about pedagogical methods and new developments in educational research.
+- Educational research is embedded into learning and teaching practices and best practices are shared within and between institutions. - Learners and teachers are included in a structured dialogue about pedagogical methods and new developments in educational research.

-5. TERMS OF REFERENCE 2018-2020 WITH COMPOSITION OF THE ADVISORY GROUP
+5. TERMS OF REFERENCE 2018-2020 WITH COMPOSITION OF THE ADVISORY GROUP4